 The Powell Street Festival Society’s (PSFS) mission is to cultivate Japanese Canadian arts and culture to connect communities.
 Our main activity is producing the Powell Street Festival (PSF) in Vancouver’s historic Japanese Canadian neighbourhood, Paueru Gai.
 PSF is an annual free, two-day celebration of Japanese Canadian arts and culture.
 However, we also host and support year-round programs, which support the Powell Street area neighbourhood and Downtown Eastside.

 What is the significance of Oppenheimer Park/Powell Street?

 The Powell Street area was once a vibrant Japanese Canadian community beginning in 1877 when the first groups of Japanese immigrants to Canada started what would eventually become a uniquely Japanese Canadian community around the Hastings Mill and Waterfront in today’s Downtown Eastside.
 Located on the traditional unceded territories of the Squamish, Musquem, and Tsleil-Waututh First Nations, the area came to be known as Paueru Gai (or Powell Street Grounds).
-Oppenheimer Park was at the centre of this hub and was the home base to the famous Japanese Asahi Baseball team.
+Oppenheimer Park was at the centre of this hub and was the home base of the famous Japanese Asahi Baseball team.

 During the Second World War, Japanese Canadians were interned and had their homes and businesses seized.
 The Powell Street Festival is a homecoming of sorts for Japanese Canadians to celebrate their rich history in the neighbourhood and is also a chance for people of all backgrounds to become educated and join in the celebration.